uilicious/inboxkitten/docs/source/VSApplicationRun.rst

 Using inboxkitten
 -----------------
 1. Once Inbox Kitten has been started
-2. Send any email to [name]@[domain name] e.g. if domain name is sandbox293ds9021.com then any email sent to [name]@sandbox293ds9021.com will be received
+2. Send any email to [name]@[domain name] e.g. if domain name is sandbox293ds9021.com then any email sent to [name]@sandbox293ds9021.com will be received.
+Based on your route settings in mailgun.
 3. Go to inbox kitten then enter the name here
 4. Click Get Mail Nyow! and it will show all emails that exist in the inbox.